 I absolutely love the concept of a gap year.
-Though I didn’t take a gap year between high school and my undergraduate studies, I did have the opportunity to take a gap year before I started my doctoral studies.
-And, I am very grateful that I did.
+Though I didn’t take one at the start of my undergraduate studies, I did before my doctoral studies.
+And I am very grateful that I did.
 Taking time off provided me with the opportunity to think about and discover my true passion.

-After I graduated from high school I went straight to university and then I started graduate school for my master’s degree once I completed my undergraduate studies.
+After I graduated from high school, I went straight to university.
+Then I started graduate school for my master’s degree once I completed my undergraduate studies.
 I changed my major several times throughout the course of my undergraduate and graduate career.
-I was a very focused student so I always got good grades, but I didn’t fully enjoy my studies because I was simply doing what I needed to do in order to pass my courses.
+I was a very focused student, so I always got good grades.
+But I didn’t fully enjoy my studies.
+I was simply doing what I needed to do in order to pass.

-After completing my master’s degree my plan was to start my doctoral studies in the upcoming fall semester.
-However, I experienced some family issues that delayed my plans to start my doctorate degree at the conclusion of that summer.
+After completing my master’s degree, my plan was to start my doctoral studies in the upcoming fall semester.
+However, I experienced some family issues that delayed my plans to start my doctorate degree.
 So, I decided to take a year off so that I could focus on my personal situation.

 What is a Gap Year?

 A gap year(s) is when a student takes some time away from their studies with the intent to continue at a later point.
 Gap years are usually intentional and are often taken between the transition from high school to college.